I’ve never really experienced pain. What is it like?

 This amplified sensation can affect not just the sense of feeling but also your sense of hearing, smelling, and taste.
 For myself, I have become less tolerant of noise, such as a roomful of children, or even a vacuüm cleaner running.
 And lately, I’ve even noticed that spicy food is spicier than usual.
 I recently wrote about some of the things I can no longer do in another post.
 Check out this diagram to see all the areas that can be affected by this amplified pain.

 I hope this explains the pain for you.
 What’s really strange is that you never really know from day to day how the pain will be.
-Some days a quite normal.
+Some days are quite normal.
 Others, not so much.
 Also, it depends on the person how much pain is involved.
 Different people respond differently to protocols for maintenance.
 Some are helped with medications, some with exercise, therapy, diet, etc. It’s all still pretty much a crapshoot.

 Watch for more “letters” from me and my friends to learn more about this crazy invisible disease.